 If you’ll be working with a CSP or AWS consulting partner, it may charge fees for transferring data, whether it’s done physically or virtually.
 There may also be expenses for ensuring the data is properly in place and synchronized with legacy systems and applications that haven’t or won’t migrate.

-In addition, account for creating and executing a test plan, and for addressing potential data privacy and security issues during the move.
+In addition, your cloud migration cost estimate should account for creating and executing a test plan, and for addressing potential data privacy and security issues during the move.
 Don’t forget the costs for running parallel environments during the migration.
 Few companies can afford any downtime, even during a migration.
 It’s likely your company will continue to use its applications during the cloud migration.
 You’ll need to spend time and money to ensure the data in your on-premise systems stays in sync with what’s in the cloud.

 Time is a key factor in the success and cost of cloud migrations.
 Working with an AWS consulting partner that has an extensive, proven track record of managing cloud migrations can expedite the process.
 So can employing the tools AWS offers, such as the AWS Migration Hub.